SeanMurphy2k17/SpatialShortTermContextAIMemory/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.(will be created soon)

 ### Development Setup
 ```bash